Yellow group — STARTING WITH THE SAME SOUND, SPELLED DIFFERENTLY

 Actually belongs to: MUPPETS

-although 'animal' can be a metaphor, in this context it refers to the Muppet character Animal
+while 'animal' can refer to a wild creature, in this context it's a Muppet character

 Seems like it belongs to: METAPHORS FOR PUBLIC SCRUTINY